-- Solvency II technical provisions, excluding risk margin, have had a beneficial increase to own funds during the period with the improvement split between claims and premium provisions. - Claims provisions have had reductions in claims reserves and additional contributions due to higher discount rates, which more than offset any adverse movements related to additional expenses and loss given default allowances. - Premium provisions have had beneficial movements in own funds, despite reductions in premium volumes.
-These were materially due to improved loss ratios and higher discount rates. - the risk margin is a function of the main SCR risks and the run off of these risks.
-The decrease in adjustment for risk margin is in line with the decrease in the business and related risks, - adjustment for deferred acquisition costs have decreased in line with the decrease in business, - adjustment for property, plant and equipment recognises the revaluation of property, plant and equipment and capitalisation of operating leases on the Solvency II balance sheet; and - adjustment for deferred tax is the related tax impact of GAAP to Solvency II valuation adjustments.
+- Solvency II technical provisions, excluding risk margin, have had a beneficial increase to own funds during the period driven by higher prevailing rates increasing the discounting benefit along with: - Reductions in claims provisions and premium provisions due to lower additional expenses and loss given default allowances. - Beneficial movements in premium provisions were also due to lower plan loss ratios. - the risk margin is a function of the main SCR risks and the run off of these risks.
+The decrease in adjustment for risk margin is in line with the decrease in the business and related risks, - adjustment for deferred acquisition costs have decreased in line with the decrease in business, - adjustment for property, plant and equipment recognises the revaluation of property, plant and equipment and capitalisation of operating leases on the Solvency II balance sheet.

-Restricted own fund items relate to USD 5.0 million restricted cash balances (2020: USD 5.0 million) held by the Company.
+Restricted own fund items relate to USD 5 million restricted cash balances (2021: USD 5.0 million) held by the Company.